-But it’s difficult to let go of the comfortable “more of everything, if possible for everyone but certainly for us, thank you” that seems to have become our default expectation… Especially since this tenet is related to economic growth, but at 8 bn people, hardly a sustainable model for the whole world.
-What we have and treasure today (and the next generation, for lack of comparison, often doesn’t even “get”) are not our birth-rights – the social contract that brought wealth and peace to Western Europe for over three generations is an amazing and complex accomplishment, and it is upon us to pass on the message that it might be time to “entitlement mode” for “engagement mode”, and actually contribute to what we want to see in the world.
+But it’s difficult to let go of the comfortable more of everything, if possible for everyone but certainly for me, thanks that seems to have become our default expectation… Especially since this tenet is related to economic growth, but at 8 bn people, hardly a sustainable model for the whole world.
+What we have and treasure today (and the next generation, for lack of comparison, often doesn’t really “get”) are not our birth-rights – the social contract that brought wealth and peace to Western Europe for over three generations is an amazing and complex accomplishment, and it is upon us to pass on the message that it might be time to replace entitlement mode by engagement mode, and actually contribute to what we want to see in the world.

-Just a little bit, and close to “home” already makes a difference, so tone down expectations.
-While the world out there felt safe, and things were working just fine, nothing required our constant attention and personal involvement.
-Yet failing to actually engage in activities together with others to make our world a better place makes us prone to losing the precious social fabric and cohesion that people need to feel “part of something bigger” – not just at work, where people need to understand their personal contribution in order to perform at their best, but also in local, communal and national politics.
-This is even more true of even more abstract entities.
+Just a few things close to home already make a difference.
+While the world out there felt safe, and things were working just fine, it seemed like nothing required our personal attention and involvement.
+Yet failing to actually engage in activities together with others to make our world a better place makes us prone to losing the social fabric and cohesion that people need to feel part of something bigger.
+This is a precious feeling – not just at work, where people need to understand their personal contribution in order to perform at their best, but also in local, communal and national politics.
+This is even truer of more abstract entities.

-German philosopher Richard David Precht, who doubles up as an engaging, erudite talk host, interviewed Martin Schulz, the up-and-coming social democratic pretender to the German chancellorship a few months back.
-He made the excellent point that abstract entities like the EU naturally fail to create opportunities for people to experience self-efficacy in connection with Europe.
 Let’s come back to how our brains work: while we never completely forget the stuff we don’t access, access (what we call memories, and they drive our feelings and behaviour) is strengthened by emotional connotations.
-So whenever we associate something with emotions, positive or negative – “reason” won’t cut it – we dramatically increase the probability of its future recall.
+So whenever we associate something with emotions, positive or negative – reason won’t cut it – we dramatically increase the probability of its future recall.
 So how about creating some strong memories of achieving things together!
 Cohesion isn’t lost overnight, yet it can be mended overnight, one step at a time.
 It just takes intention and focus to create these experiences (or else, watch expert people manipulators hijack this natural tendency).
 The interview is thought-provoking, regardless of your political affiliation.